mugan86/currency-android-kotlin/README.md

 **1.2 (2017/09/22)**

-* Possibility to configure synchronization options, language and other aspects of the application.
+* Possibility to configure language and other aspects of the application.
 * Conversion data when updated (when the Internet is available once a day maximum) is saved in a local SQLITE database.
 * Conversion data will always retrieve it from the local database for greater performance.